 Figuring out if you qualify for short-term disability can feel like a puzzle, but it doesn’t have to be.
 Your eligibility really comes down to three things: your job, your medical condition, and the specifics of your insurance policy.
 Let’s walk through the key requirements so you can get a clearer picture of where you stand and what steps to take next.

-Check Your Employment Status
+How Your Employment Status Plays a Role

 First things first, your job situation matters.
 To qualify for short-term disability in Missouri, you typically need to meet a few basic criteria.
 Generally, you must be a resident of Missouri and employed by a company within the state.
 Your specific policy will outline the work requirements, such as how long you needed to be with your employer before becoming eligible for coverage.
 The Missouri Department of Labor provides a helpful overview of the benefits available to workers, which can give you a foundational understanding of your rights and what to expect from state-level programs.